 G.

-If G is a finite abelian group, its Pontryagin dual is the set
+If G is a finite abelian group, its Pontryagin dual is the set of its

 characters.
 Under point-wise multiplication of characters,